shaneorourke/ultimate_battle/README.md

 ## Play the game (MAC and Linux)
 Ensure you're cd'd in the games directory run "run_game_mac_linux.sh"
+OR you can setup an alias to run this in an simple command

 ## Play the game (Windows)
 run in terminal or CMD "run_game_win.bat"